based2/KB/network/ip_filter.md

 block from any to 46.30.45.192
 # DNS https://red.flag.domains/posts/2024-03-11/ registrar: EPAG Domainservices GmbH fidelitefree[.fr]
 block from any to 46.30.203.101
-# DNS https://red.flag.domains/posts/ 2024-06-16 franceettravail[.fr] (registrar: One.com A/S) 2024-04-27 assure-ameli-cartevitale[.fr] (registrar: One.com A/S assureameli-cartevitale[.fr] (registrar: One.com A/S 2024-04-19 polelrsyuniv-nantes[.fr] (registrar: One.com A/S 2024-03-06 registrar: One.com A/S babyshop-outlet[.fr] 2023-03-23/ registrar: One.com A/S https://www.bleepingcomputer.com/news/security/news-farm-impersonates-60-plus-major-outlets-bbc-cnn-cnbc-guardian/
+# DNS https://red.flag.domains/posts/ 2024-07-01 paiementsecuresleboncoin[.fr] (registrar: One.com A/S) 2024-06-16 franceettravail[.fr] (registrar: One.com A/S) 2024-04-27 assure-ameli-cartevitale[.fr] (registrar: One.com A/S assureameli-cartevitale[.fr] (registrar: One.com A/S 2024-04-19 polelrsyuniv-nantes[.fr] (registrar: One.com A/S 2024-03-06 registrar: One.com A/S babyshop-outlet[.fr] 2023-03-23/ registrar: One.com A/S https://www.bleepingcomputer.com/news/security/news-farm-impersonates-60-plus-major-outlets-bbc-cnn-cnbc-guardian/
 block from any to 46.30.211.38
 # https://www.bleepingcomputer.com/news/security/news-farm-impersonates-60-plus-major-outlets-bbc-cnn-cnbc-guardian/
 block from any to 46.30.213.0/24